adhall13/pwn.college_Anuhya/ComprehendingCommands.md

 # Cat: not the pet, but the command!
-For this challenge a flag file is located in home directory and read that file using the `cat` command.
+For this challenge, a flag file is located in the home directory and read that file using the `cat` command.

 ## The Solve
 Run cat on the flag file in your home directory, simply `cat flag`.
 The command will print the file’s contents (the flag) to your terminal, provided you have read permission.